-AIs are really game changers in ensuring that ads perform at the utmost best and that ad budgets are well spent.
+AIs are game changers in ensuring that ads perform at the utmost best and that ad budgets are well spent.

 Now, that’s a game changer happening in the world of direct online marketing.

-Direct marketing is a business effort to get a potential customer interested in their product or service through direct means without using any form of middleman (such as advertising media).
+Direct marketing is a business effort to get a potential customer interested in their product or service through direct means without using any form of the middleman (such as advertising media).

-An example of direct marketing can be mail, email, phone call, or in person pitch.
+An example of direct marketing can be mail, email, phone call, or in-person pitch.
 Direct marketing is a highly effective form of marketing when executed properly, but the problem traditionally seems to reside in its scalability.

-Imagine a business whose potential customer runs in the 10s of thousands, or 100s of thousands or even millions: You will be needing a lot of direct marketers.
+Imagine a business whose potential customer runs in the 10s of thousands or 100s of thousands or even millions: You will be needing a lot of direct marketers.

 AI-based chatbots can generate leads and make sales by communicating with a customer directly, they are becoming more effective at that come each morning.

-Examples of Business that uses/used AI Chatbots:
+Examples of Businesses that uses/used AI Chatbots:

-The chatbot was introduced as feature in its mobile app (My Starbuck Barista).
+The chatbot was introduced as a feature in its mobile app (My Starbuck Barista).
 And they didn’t stop there, they went on to integrate the feature with Google Assistant and Alexa, two of the most popular Virtual Assistants developed by Google and Amazon respectively.